Hi @ all!

 So optical it looks as if you are flying at a 90° angle.
-This leads to motion sickness instant.
+This leads to motion sickness instantly.
 But there is a solution called motion cancelling:https://github.com/matzman666/OpenVR-InputEmulator

 This App simply subtract the e.g. 45° RL angle again.
-Motion cancelling works only with the HTC Vive and Valve Index (NOT with Pimax at the moment).
+Motion cancelling works only with the HTC Vive (Pro) and Valve Index and (as far as i know) with Pimax 5k at the moment.

-For a perfect 2x 360° tracking you need 3 Lighthouse Stations (type 2).
-When little blackouts are ok, while doing a loop or roll, you can go with two Lighthouse Stations (type 1 or 2).Pitch Problem:
+For a perfect 2x 360° tracking you need 3 Lighthouse Stations (Type 2).
+When short grayouts are ok, while doing a loop or roll, you can go with two Lighthouse Stations (type 1 or 2).Pitch Problem (Euler Angle Bug):

 If you pitch up the Aircraft in DCS for 90° the Bankaxis flips suddenly to 180° and afterwards the Pitch Axis is inverted.